jlacar/aoc2015/README-Day15.md

 ## Part 1 - Find the best cookie

+Tightening up the iterations, inlining, expressive code, choosing names from the problem domain to tell a clear, cohesive story

 ## Part 2 - Find the best cookie with exactly 500 calories

+High-order functions, defaults for function parameters, and calling a function parameter.

+## Kotlin Sequences and `yield`

+Discuss the `sequence()` function and how `yield` works almost but not quite like `return` - what are the (n-1) level details around these?